 Although Mexico is not recognized as a top destination for ski enthusiasts, it is possible to find mountains and slopes to slide.

-Regardless of whether you are a hobbyist or an expert, we have compiled the best recommendations and suggest places in Mexico where you will see snowfall.
+Here are the best recommendations and suggested places in Mexico where you will see snowfall:

 Skiing in Arteaga, Coahuila